microsoft/MLOpsPython/docs/getting_started.md

 ## Create an Azure DevOps account

-We use Azure DevOps for running our build(CI), retraining trigger and release (CD) pipelines.
+We use Azure DevOps for running our multi-stage pipeline with build(CI), ML training and scoring service release (CD) stages.
 If you don't already have an Azure DevOps account, create one by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 If you already have Azure DevOps account, create a [new project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).